tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/02-EC2-instances.md

 2. Go to Role section and click Create Role.
 3. In 'Select type of trusted entity' select **AWS Service**, then **EC2** and click _Next: Permissions_.
 4. Search for `AmazonSSMReadOnlyAccess`, select it and click next.
-5. Lets call it `ApiRole`.
-Click create Role.
+5. Lets call it `<YourName>ApiRole`.
+6. Click create Role.

 We have already created entries in the Parameter Store.
 In the future we will need encrypted variables, like the password for our database.
 For this, will create an encryption key to encrypt and decrypt those values.
 That encryption key will be attached to our admin user and to the role we just created, so only services that are setup to assume the role can get access to the decrypted values.
 You can read more about SSM and secure data [here](https://aws.amazon.com/blogs/compute/managing-secrets-for-amazon-ecs-applications-using-parameter-store-and-iam-roles-for-tasks/).

 1. Go to **Key Management Service (KMS)** under **Security, Identity & Compliance**.
 2. Select **Create key**.
 3. Selct symmetric and click next.
-3. Enter `workshopkey` as alias and a meaningful description like "this is the encryption key for the AWS workshop".
+3. Enter `<your-name>-workshopkey` as alias and a meaningful description like "this is the encryption key for the AWS workshop".
 4. Click next step.
 5. Select both your AWS CLI and console users as key administrators.
 If you are using your Tryo Playground account, it's just 1 user that can do both.
 6. Click next.
-7. Select your EC2 Role (`ApiRole`) and click next.
+7. Select your EC2 Role (`<YourRole>ApiRole`) and click next.
 8. Click Finish.

 In the future, if an EC2 instance with our new role wants to access an encrypted parameter, AWS will automatically decrypt it!